 On February 16, 2011, the U.S. House of Representatives Committee on Oversight and Government Reform requested that the Army provide information on the alleged production defects and lack of quality control at DSE, Inc.

-All this information was part of a Report by the Department of Defense, Inspector Generals Office on the assessment of the DSE's 40mm grenade production capabilities past and present.
+All this information was included as part of a Report by the Department of Defense, Inspector Generals Office on the assessment of the DSE's (and JKS Industries') 40mm grenade production capabilities past and present.
 This report confirmed all of Kiings allegation of fraud and of defective ammunition being sold to the government which was published on August 22, 2013.

 More then five years after the fruad was reported by King . . .

-It seems this is a text book conclusion to a succussful False Claims Act Lawsuit as President Lincoln intended.
+It seems this is a text book exampe of a succussful False Claims Act Lawsuit as President Lincoln intended.

-This type of resistance for the Department of Justice to comply with the terms of the False Claims Act is clearly evident in the John King FCA Lawsuit.
-After almost 5 years in litigation, Kings lawsuit was dismissed over legal loop holds and unethical tactics by lawyers of both sides of the line of scrimmage.
-All positioning themselves for a piece of pie.
+This type of resistance by the Department of Justice in compling with the terms of the False Claims Act is clearly evident in the John King/USA vs. DSE lawsuit.
+After almost 5 years in litigation, Kings lawsuit was dismissed over legal loop holds and unethical tactics by lawyers of both sides of the line of scrimmage more than two years after the government settled with the defendants.

 How does a lawsuit get dismissed two years after it is setttled . . .

-King discovered these settlements during the appeal process berried in over 200,000 pages of documents filed in federal court by the defendants.
+King was forced to do his own appeal because no FCA Attorney would take it.
+Even though the fraud was proven and the defendants settled, it was too politically tainted.
+During Kings research, he discovered several settlements between the defendants in his lawsuit and the government.
+These documents were berried in over 200,000 pages of documents filed in federal court by the defendants.
 Most of these documents filed by the defendants were completely irrelevant, duplicated, and/or altered.
 They purposely made a hey stack of documents to hid needless like these settlements in to say they disclosed this information but making it virtually impossible to find.
+King was never notified of these settlements as they occurred by either his attorneys or the government.
+This lawsuit should have ended more than two and a half years prior to the case being dismissed and prior to Mr. King losing his home, vehicles, and overal way of life.

 More than two and a half years after the government recovered tens, possibly hundreds of millions of dollars because of King's lawsuit, he has not received a dime.